 - What type of downtime has been experienced over the past X months?

 - Are there areas of manual intervention needed that could be replaced with automation?

 - How can we lower the level of skill required to support our portfolio of applications?

-There should be no judgement, but it is important to take a deep, honest look into what led to the current business technology situation so that it can inform the go-forward plan.
-The act of intentional analysis of past failures provides an invaluable opportunity of redemption in the form of learning from the past to shape a better future.
+There should be no judgment, but it is important to take a deep, honest look into what led to the current business technology situation so that it can inform the go-forward plan.
+The act of intentional analysis of past failures provides an invaluable opportunity for redemption in the form of learning from the past to shape a better future.